kingkampala/Snapflow/README.md

 Your application should now be running locally on **`http://localhost:{port}`**.

 ### Usage
-To interact with the SnapFlow API, you can use tools like Postman or curl.
+To interact with the SnapFlow API, you can use tools like Postman or Curl.
 Follow these steps to test the endpoints after successfully setting up the application:

 **1. Add Your Email to the Database**: